 Financial hardship and housing issues are the most prevalent topics affecting veterans that seek assistance from the main charities in the sector.
-The data shows that of those that most seek assistance for financial hardship are in fact older veterans (>50 years).
-Also. the veteran population seeking financial assistance is spatially differentiated based on the military branch that they served in.
-UK-wide, a similar pattern in all the data analysed suggests that benevolence payments to the veteran community cannot be explained by deprivation in a given area.
+The data shows that those that assistance for financial hardship are in fact older veterans (>50 years).
+Also. the veteran population seeking financial assistance is spatially differentiated based military branch that they served in.
+UK-wide, a similar pattern in all the data analysed suggests that benevolence payments to the veteran community cannot be only explained by deprivation in a given area.